Mannix67/Bryan-Mannix-Projects/README.md

 ![Screenshot (117)](https://user-images.githubusercontent.com/84920516/124490915-90e46c80-ddaa-11eb-9e99-d7dc306372e1.png)

+I used a heat map to make the correlations easier to see, black for low correlation, brighter colors for high correlation.
+As we can see, the budget does have the highest correlation, which means my prediction is correct so far.
+Votes also had a very high correlation to high gross profit.
+However, these are only for the numeric features.
+Other string features still have to be measured for correlation which I will do so by changing them to numeric features.

 ![Screenshot (118)](https://user-images.githubusercontent.com/84920516/124492037-d5bcd300-ddab-11eb-95d7-4c03ec6c3046.png)

-I used a heat map to make the correlations easier to see.
-Black low correlation, brighter colors for high.
-As we can, see Budget does have the highest corolation which means my prediction is correct so far, Votes also had a very high corrolation to high gross profit.
-However these are only for the numeric features.
-There are other string features which still have to measured for corolation which i will do so by changing them to numeric features.
+Before and after pic of the tables, I changed string variables to numeric variables to analyze their correlation.

 ![Screenshot (121)](https://user-images.githubusercontent.com/84920516/124493102-2680fb80-ddad-11eb-8704-48e9f6b363ec.png)
 ![Screenshot (122)](https://user-images.githubusercontent.com/84920516/124493126-2f71cd00-ddad-11eb-81b6-68dd7f316366.png)

-Before and after pic of the tables.
-String to numerized so i could analyse their corelation.
+As you can see with the graph involving all factors.
+Budget and votes still have the highest correlation with high gross profit.

 ![Screenshot (123)](https://user-images.githubusercontent.com/84920516/124493437-8c6d8300-ddad-11eb-9ff1-402b66c370bb.png)

-As you can see with the graph involving all factors.
-Budget and votes still have the highest corrolation with high gross profit.